A guide to secure file uploads: how to make your website bullet-proof

 The good news is that spoofing, or spying, is a very common hacking method, which means there is a variety of strong security measures you can implement.
 The best option is to have two types of encryption.

-Firstly, use the SSL protocol to secure all traffic between the user’s browser and the upload servers, so as to make it troublesome for attackers to obtain the access token (basically an access key given to the upload service by uploading sources like Facebook, Dropbox, etc.).
+Firstly, use the SSL/TLS protocols to secure all traffic between the user’s browser and the upload servers, making it troublesome for attackers to obtain the access token (basically an access key given to the upload service by uploading sources like Facebook, Dropbox, etc.).

 Secondly, if the hackers still manage to overcome the first layer of security and intercept the data, it’s better to further encrypt the access token passed in the upload request so it can’t be used anywhere but on your own server.